Quantum GraviElectro Dynamics: Renormalisation of the

-First, we provide a gauge boson renormalisation in the QGED.
-Vacuum polarisation diagrams in the QGED are depicted in Figures \ref{figvacpol} and \ref{figvacpol2}; the former shows the electron-loop diagrams, and the latter shows boson-loop diagrams.
-We calculate vacuum polarization at $\mathcal{O}(e^2)$, $\mathcal{O}(\cGR^{ 2})$ and $\mathcal{O}(e \cGR)$.
+First, we provide a gauge boson renormalisation in the \QGED.
+Vacuum polarisation diagrams in the \QGED are depicted in Figures \ref{figvacpol} and \ref{figvacpol2}; the former shows the electron-loop diagrams, and the latter shows boson-loop diagrams.
+We calculate vacuum polarisation at $\mathcal{O}(e^2)$, $\mathcal{O}(\cGR^{ 2})$ and $\mathcal{O}(e \cGR)$.